The GOA Team

-Erich Pratt is the Senior Vice President of Gun Owners of America, and currently serves on the GOA Board, as well.
-GOA is a national grassroots organization representing more than two million Americans dedicated to promoting their Second Amendment freedom to keep and bear arms.
+Erich Pratt is the Senior Vice President for Gun Owners of America.
+GOA is a national grassroots organization representing more than two million gun owners dedicated to promoting their Second Amendment freedom to keep and bear arms.

-Pratt has appeared on numerous national radio and TV programs such as NBC’s Today Show, MSNBC, CNN, CBS and Fox Cable News.
+Pratt has appeared on numerous national radio and TV programs such as NBC’s Today Show, MSNBC, CNN, CBS, Newsmax and Fox Cable News.
 His columns have appeared in newspapers across the country, including USA Today.

 Pratt has been involved with youth for over two decades, teaching civil government to high school students, serving as a Merit Badge Counselor in the Boy Scouts and coaching Little League baseball teams.

 Mr. Pratt and his wife, Stacy, have eleven children.

-John Velleco is currently the Executive Vice President of Gun Owners of America, having served the the organization in various roles since 1993.
+John Velleco is currently the Executive Vice President of Gun Owners of America, having served the organization in various roles since 1993.

 Along with the entire GOA team, Velleco has taken part in legislative battles such as the passage of arming commercial airline pilots (signed into law in 2002), preventing gun confiscations after natural disasters like hurricane Katrina (signed into law in 2006), repealing the gun ban on National Park Service land (signed into law in 2009), and repealing the gun ban on Amtrak trains (signed into law in 2009).